Permalinks has a minor influence on search engine ranking, the importance of a well-structured URL can never be overemphasized.

 Whether you want to change the URL for a single post/page or the default permalink for all published posts, you should point the old link to the new one with a 301 redirect function.

-With 301 redirects, traffic to the old URLs will automatically routed to the new URL, preventing users from seeing the 404 error page.
+With 301 redirects, traffic to the old URLs will automatically be routed to the new URL, preventing users from seeing the 404 error page.

 You won’t lose out on referral links from other websites and social media shares.
 All traffic from existing links on the web pointing to your pages will automatically redirect to the corresponding 301 redirect pages.